About me

 Research Philosophy

-My research is grounded in the hypothesis that the human brain and body induces a rich and highly structured decision process.
-Following the tradition of linguistics, natural language serves as a medium to express information about this decision process.
-While my earlier work was concerned with engineered solutions to this language grounding problem using a formal language for semantics, my newer work takes a different approach to this problem using the tools of RL applied to emergent communication to generate synthetic languages about underlying environments.
+My research is grounded in the hypothesis that the human brain and body induces a rich and highly structured decision process and that natural language serves as a medium to express information about this decision process.
+My earlier work focused on engineered solutions to the language grounding problem using a formal language for semantic representation, my newer work leverages multi-agent RL applied to emergent communication to generate synthetic languages about underlying decision processes that can be used to ground natural language.

 My work is deeply influenced by interdisciplinary concepts from linguistics, psychology, cognitive science, philosophy of mind/language, and semiotics.
 I maintain a comprehensive record of my academic readings, with papers cataloged here and books listed here.
 I welcome discussions about any aspect of my research or reading list!